2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Senior Counsel at Humana

-Heather is Senior Counsel at Humana, where she advises the company on e-discovery, information governance, and data privacy matters.
-She has extensive experience managing large-scale e-discovery projects and developing strategies to reduce costs and risks associated with electronic discovery.
-Heather is a member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Heather is Senior Counsel at Humana, where she focuses on e-discovery and information governance.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Heather is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Senior Counsel at DLA Piper

 Judge Peck served as a U.S. Magistrate Judge in the Southern District of New York from 1995 to 2018.
-During his tenure, he authored numerous influential opinions on e-discovery and complex litigation matters.
-After retiring from the bench, he joined DLA Piper as Senior Counsel, specializing in e-discovery and information governance.
-Judge Peck is a frequent speaker and author on topics related to e-discovery and has been actively involved in The Sedona Conference.
+During his tenure, he authored numerous influential opinions on e-discovery and information governance.
+After retiring from the bench, Judge Peck joined DLA Piper as Senior Counsel, where he focuses on e-discovery and information governance.
+He is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Hon.
 James C. Francis (ret.)